d-roak/argus/README.md

-# web3xplore
+# Argus

 ## Description

-Web3xplore is a powerful CLI tool, built with Rust, designed for blockchain developers.
+Argus is a powerful CLI tool, built with Rust, designed for blockchain developers.
 It allows effortless exploration of blocks and transactions on both local and remote chains.
 No more external website navigation for your blockchain information needs.

 ## Features